bisandaJoshua/syliant.xyz/README.md

-# syliant.xyz
+# Syliant Security
-A cyber security learning platform for educational institutions
+A cyber security learning platform for educational institutions.